 The deliverable is your core product or service.
 For example your company could clean commercial and residential properties.
-If so the core service is cleaning services, there is no need at this stage to break it down any further.
+If so the core service is cleaning services, don’t break it down any further.

-If your product/services are more distinct then you need to perform a separate exercise from this point forward for each.
+If your product/services are more distinct then you should perform a separate exercise from this point forward for each.
 For example you could do house renovation work and mould remediation work.
 These services satisfy a different customer need.

 The definition of your deliverable should be short and succinct.
-You need to get to the essence of what you do.
+You have to get to the essence of what you do.